MoralisWeb3/unity-web3-game-kit/README.md

 To make Web3 calls easier we have included a few tools.

 First, a EvmContractManager object (currently not available for WebGL) provides an easy way to set up contracts that are reflected across several chains.
-The Contract andits functions can be easily retrieved from any where in you code via MoralisInterface.
+The Contract andits functions can be easily retrieved from any where in you code via Moralis.

 To setup a contract instance use InsertContractInstance:
 ```